yonaskolb/SwagGen/Specs/TFL/generated/Swift/README.md

 - `safeOptionalDecoding`: Whether to discard any errors when decoding optional properties.
 Defaults to `true`.
 - `safeArrayDecoding`: Whether to remove invalid elements instead of throwing when decoding arrays.
 Defaults to `true`.

+Dates are encoded and decoded differently according to the swagger date format.
+They use different `DateFormatter`'s that you can set.
+- `date-time`
+    - `DateTime.dateEncodingFormatter`: defaults to `yyyy-MM-dd'T'HH:mm:ss.Z`
+    - `DateTime.dateDecodingFormatters`: an array of date formatters.
+The first one to decode successfully will be used
+- `date`
+    - `DateDay.dateFormatter`: defaults to `YYY-MM-dd`

 #### APIError
 This is error enum that `APIResponse.result` may contain: